-Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units.
-Delivered in face-to-face, web-enhanced format, and fully online format.

-INTRODUCTION TO INSTRUCTIONAL TECHNOLOGY

-Provides the learner with foundational understanding of technology standards for the study of technology's impact on teaching and learning in the 21st Century.

-614 PLANNING FOR TECHNOLOGY

-Corequisite: 610.
-Emphasizes the process of planning for the use of technology in schools businesses, institutions.
-Includes plans for faculty support and alternative managements of computer hardware and software.
+- WORKSHOP 1-3 credits Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units.
+Delivered in face-to-face, web-enhanced format, and fully online format. - INTRODUCTION TO INSTRUCTIONAL TECHNOLOGY 610 3 credits Provides the learner with foundational understanding of technology standards and will provide the conceptual framework for the study of technology's impact on teaching and learning in the 21st Century - 614 PLANNING FOR TECHNOLOGY 3 credits Corequisite: 610.
+Emphasizes the process of planning for the use of technology in schools, businesses, institutions.
+Includes plans for faculty support and alternative managements of computer hardware and software. - INSTRUCTIONAL DESIGN 3 credits Corequisite: 610.
+The theory and practice of Instructional Design (ID) involves a systematic approach to the analysis, design, development, evaluation, and implementation of effective instruction. - WEB-BASED LEARNING SYSTEMS 3 credits 632 Corequisite: 610.

-631 INSTRUCTIONAL DESIGN

-Corequisite: 610.
-The theory and practice of Instructional Design (ID) involves a systematic approach to the analysis, design, development, evaluation, and implementation of effective

-632 WEB-BASED LEARNING SYSTEMS

-Corequisite: 610.
 Help students become proficient in the design, development, and evaluation of web-based learning systems for training and education.
-Delivered in a web-enhanced blend-

-633 MULTIMEDIA/HYPERMEDIA

-Prequisite: 610.
-Introduces students to a variety of Multimedia and Hypermedia tools (digital, image, audio, video, and authoring) and demonstrates how these products can be delivered via web to support learning.

-634 VISUAL LITERACY

-This course will combine a basic understanding of design principles and concepts with research findings on the use of visuals in the learning process.

-635 EMERGING TECHNOLOGIES IN INSTRUCTION

-This course examines emerging technologies (hardware, software, systems) that support teaching/learning, and methods for assessing the utility of any technology used for instructional purposes.
-TOPICAL SEMINAR IN EDUCATIONAL TECHNOLOGY Current trends and practices in educational technology: computer authoring software, tools and processes for instructional video production, presentation systems.

-INTEGRATING AND IMPLEMENTING TECHNOLOGY Desgined to equilip teachers with tools, resources, and strategies to support the integration and implementation of effective use of technology in the classroom.

-STRATEGIES FOR ONLINE TEACHING AND LEARNING
+This course is offered fully online.
+MULTIMEDIA/HYPERMEDIA 3 credits - Prequisite: 610.
+Introduces students to a variety of Multimedia and Hypermedia tools (digital, image, audio, video, and authoring) and demonstrates how these products can be delivered via web to support learning. - 634 VISUAL LITERACY 3 credits This course will combine a basic understanding of design principles and concepts with research findings on the use of visuals in the learning process. - EMERGING TECHNOLOGIES IN INSTRUCTION 3 credits 635 This course examines emerging technologies (hardware, software, systems) that support teaching/learning, and methods for assessing the utility of any technology used for instructional purposes. - TOPICAL SEMINAR IN EDUCATIONAL TECHNOLOGY 636 Current trends and practices in educational technology: computer authoring software, tools and processes for instructional video production, presentation systems. - INTEGRATING AND IMPLEMENTING TECHNOLOGY 638 3 credits Desgined to equip teachers with tools, resources, and strategies to support the integration and implementation of effective use of technology in the classroom. - STRATEGIES FOR ONLINE TEACHING AND LEARNING 3 credits Corequisite: 610.

-Corequisite: 610.
 Prepare instructors to make the transition from teaching in a physical classroom to facilitating learning in a virtual classroom.
-Delivered in a fully online format.

-MASTER'S TECHNOLOGY PROJECT

-Prerequisite: permission of advisor.
-Prepare and test a technology learning package that includes any combination of text, graphics, sound, color, motion, and the provision for interaction by the target students.
+Delivered in a fully online format. - MASTER'S TECHNOLOGY PROJECT 2-3 credits 696 Prerequisite: permission of advisor.
+Prepare and test a technology learning package that includes any combination of text, graphics, sound, color, motion, and the provision for interaction by the target students. - INDEPENDENT STUDY 697 1-3 credits (May be repeated for a total of six credits) Prerequisites: permission of department chair and instructor.
+Specific area of study determined in accordance with student's program and professional goals

-INDEPENDENT STUDY

-(May be repeated for a total of six credits) Prerequisites: permission of department chair and nstructor.
-Specific area of study determined in accordance with student's program and pro-